cgpan/HSLSdropout/README.md

 # Codes and Data for *Examining the Algorithmic Fairness in Predicting High School Dropouts*(accepted by EDM2024)
  Chenguang Pan and Zhou Zhang
+ Teachers College Columbia University

 # 1. Instruction